 Is the Stock Market Rigged???

-On the surface, contemplating the answer to this question seems merely…interesting.
-That is, if you’re given to this type of speculation at all—otherwise it may fall somewhere between garden variety conspiracy theories and aliens in the cornfields.
-So why even bring the subject up?
+On the surface, contemplating the answer to this question seems merely – interesting.
+That is, if you’re given to this type of speculation at all.
+Otherwise it may fall somewhere between garden variety conspiracy theories and aliens in the cornfields.
+So why even ask is the stock market rigged?

 If you have a significant portion of your money invested in stocks, the answer to this question might be more important than it seems; it may define how we approach investing in the stock market!

-In my younger days—back when I believed the world truly was the place it seemed to be—the idea that an investment conglomeration the size of the stock market might be manipulated to any serious degree was just beyond my paradigm.
-After all, if that is the case then how do you plan a strategy for it?
+In my younger days – back when I believed the world truly was the place it seemed to be – the idea that an investment conglomeration the size of the stock market might be manipulated to any serious degree was just beyond my paradigm.
+After all, if that’s the case then how do you plan a strategy for it?
 (Which actually is the point of this post, but more on that later.)

 The performance of the markets over the past 20-25 years has to make even a cynic wonder if there isn’t some coordinated effort taking place.
-Think about it: extended periods of steady, predictable, virtually relentless market increases, followed by punishing crashes—three since 1987, to be exact.
+Think about it: extended periods of steady, predictable, virtually relentless market increases, followed by punishing crashes.
+That includes three since 1987, to be exact.

 Either we’re experiencing mass hysteria on the way up AND on the way down, or something else is taking place.
-When that “something else” works, it works flawlessly (the extended bull markets), but then it’s followed by a wealth draining crash that undermines the entire credibility of the escalator ride that preceded it.
+When that “something else” works, it works flawlessly (the extended bull markets).
+But then those are followed by a wealth-draining crashes that undermines the entire credibility of the escalator ride that preceded it.

 As I see it, there are three possibilities:

-3. The stock market is doing what it does—but subject to incidental influence
+3. Or perhaps the stock market is doing what it does, but subject to incidental influence.

 Let’s consider each possibility in greater detail, and more importantly, the implications for strategies to play them.